mobindustry/ASP-.NET-MVC-attributes-pack/Validation/MaxFileSizeAttribute/README.md

 Description
 ---
-Simple MVC attribute for validating a file for the size limitation.
+Simple MVC attribute for validating a file for some size limitation.

 Use this attribute when the file is required to be not more than some value.